 * refers to Adventure Cross events

-In addition to the Terms and Conditions detailed above, the following points also apply to all entrants participating in an Adventure Cross event, organised and operated by Rather Be Cycling in conjunction with Time Inc. (UK) Ltd (the publishers of Cycling Weekly and MBR).
-Completion of an entry form or purchase of an entry to an event acknowledges acceptance of these Terms and Conditions by the participant.
+In addition to Section A above, the following terms and conditions apply to all entrants participating in an Adventure Cross event, organised and operated by Rather Be Cycling in conjunction with TI Media Limited (the publishers of Cycling Weekly and MBR).
+Completion of an Event Registration Form or purchase of an entry by (or on behalf of) the rider (“you”) acknowledges acceptance of these Terms and Conditions.

 Adventure Cross is a cross-country journey by bike that incorporates a mixture of tracks, trails, lanes, bridleways & roads to create an interesting and challenging route over a variety of terrain and surfaces.
 The on/off road nature of Adventure Cross routes makes a Cyclocross bike the ideal choice but, equally, a mountain bike can also be used.